 This should inform students on the syllabus about your policy on lateness and absences so that there is no misunderstanding about the impact (if any) on grades.
 This often becomes important in grade grievance procedures, too.
 Some departments have agreed on a department-wide policy; consult with your Chair if you are unsure.
 If there is no departmental policy, the attendance policy is set by individual instructors.

-All syllabi should include a list of or a link to the learning outcomes for the program in which the course is housed.
-If your course has been approved to meet a Core area, Service Learning or Cultural Diversity graduation requirement, the syllabus should include a link to the relevant learning outcomes.
-Further information about which program learning outcomes are met by the course, and about how each of the learning outcomes for any special designations is going to be met, should be either listed fully within, or provided as an annotation, footnote, appendix to, the syllabus.
+All syllabi should include a list of an/or a link to the learning outcomes for the program in which the course is housed (available on your program's page in the USF Catalog); please briefly indicate which program learning outcomes are met by the course.
+If your course has been approved to meet Loading..., Community Engaged Learning, or Loading... graduation requirement, the syllabus should include a list of and/or a link to the relevant learning outcomes.
+(Note: Per decision of the Core Advisory Committee, any Core Area Learning Outcomes should be placed in full on the syllabus.)
+Please also provide information about how the learning outcomes for any special designations are going to be met.
+This information can be listed fully within, or provided as an annotation, footnote, appendix to, the syllabus.

 USF policies and legal declarations